zacklukem/kgbot/README.md

 }
 ```
 `motd` is the message of the day, `activity` is the activity that is displayd under the username, and `activity_mode` toggles between watching (`true`) and playing (`false`).  `cash` is a dictionary that stores data on user balances
+-->

-4. Install node dependancies by running `npm install` in your command line.
+2. Install node dependancies by running `npm install` in your command line and follow the prompt to setup the JSON files
-5. Run by executing `npm start`
+3. Run by executing `npm start`
-6. Change the world with the power of the KGB!
+4. Change the world with the power of the KGB!

 ## Usage
 ### Running